 - Introduction

 - Configuration

+- o Enabling Authpf

 - o Linking Authpf into the Main Ruleset

 - o Configuring Loaded Rules

 - Access Control Lists

+- o Displaying a Login Message

 - Assigning Authpf as a User's Shell

+- Creating an author Login Class

 - Seeing Who is Logged In

-- More Information

 - Example

 Authpf(8) is a user shell for authenticating gateways.
 An authenticating gateway is just like a regular network gateway (a.k.a. a router) except that users must first authenticate themselves to the gateway before it will allow traffic to pass through it.
-When a user's shell is set to /usr/sbin/authpf (i.e., instead of setting a user's shell to ksh(1), csh(1), ech(1), ech(1),
+When a user's shell is set to /usr/sbin/authpf (i.e., instead of setting a user's shell to ksh(1), csh(1), etc) and the user logs in using SSH, authpf will make the necessary changes to the active pf(4) ruleset so that the user's traffic is passed through the filter and/or translated using Network Address Translation or redirection.
+Once the user logs out or their session is disconnected, authpf will remove any rules loaded for the user and kill any stateful connections the user has open.
+Because of this, the ability of the user to pass traffic through the gateway only exists while the user keeps their SSH session open.